 Demand for nitrogen fertilizer products is dependent on fluctuating demand for crop nutrients by the global agricultural industry.
 These fluctuations historically have had and could in the future have significant effects on prices across all nitrogen fertilizer products and, in turn, our results of operations, financial condition and cash flows.
 Nitrogen fertilizer products are commodities, the price of which can be highly volatile.
 The prices of nitrogen fertilizer products depend on a number of factors, including general economic conditions, cyclical trends in end-user markets, supply and demand imbalances, governmental policies, and weather conditions, which have a greater relevance because of the seasonal nature of fertilizer application.
 If seasonal demand exceeds the projections on which we base our production levels, customers may acquire nitrogen fertilizer products from competitors, and our profitability may be negatively impacted.
 If seasonal demand is less than expected, we may be left with excess inventory that will have to be stored or liquidated.
-The international market for nitrogen fertilizers is influenced by such factors as the relative value of the U.S. dollar and its impact upon the cost of importing nitrogen fertilizers, foreign agricultural policies, the existence of, or changes in, import or foreign currency exchange barriers in certain foreign markets, changes in the hard currency demands of certain countries and other regulatory policies of foreign governments, as well as the laws and policies of the U.S. affecting foreign trade and investment.
+The international market for nitrogen fertilizers, foreign agricultural policies, the existence of, or changes in, import or foreign currency exchange barriers in certain foreign markets, changes in the hard currency demands of certain countries and other regulatory policies of foreign governments, as well as the laws and policies of the U.S. affecting foreign trade and investment.
 Supply is affected by available capacity and operating rates, raw material costs, government policies and global trade.
 A decrease in nitrogen fertilizer prices would have a material adverse effect on our business, cash flow and ability to make distributions.